Table of Contents

 - Getting Started with Balsamiq and Placing Elements

 - Note on Prototyping for Mobile

 - Talk Back

-- Reference A: HVAC in a Hurry Example
+- Example A: HVAC in a Hurry Example

 This post introduces the process of prototype in a practical fashion- so practical that with a little practice you can do a thoughtful prototype in 20 minutes.
 I recommend working out your Personas, Problem Scenarios and User Stories before diving into prototyping but there’s no single right approach.